samuelcanon/Attention-Signal-Screen-Stocks/README.md

 ## How to Run
 **Notebook**

-Open notebook.ipynb in Google Colab or Jupyter and run top to bottom.
-The data-collection cells call live APIs (Google Trends, Yahoo Finance, Wikimedia), these can be rate-limited, so the raw pulls are saved to CSV and treated as canonical.
-Use the dataset provided in this project to ensure consistency and reproducibility, as Google Trends normalized index values which can very slightly between API calls.
+The raw pulls are committed to /data.
+Section 2 (live API collection) documents how the data was gathered but it should be skipped as data is canonical.
+Section 3 is the starting point as it reads the committed CSVs.
+Google Trends returns a normalized index that varies between calls so re-pulling will not reproduce these exact numbers.

 **Dashboard**